 To give you a clearer picture, sleep deprivation is associated with accelerated skin aging, particularly wrinkles, fine lines, decreased elasticity, dark circles, and uneven skin tone.
 Not getting enough sleep also harms your skin barrier, which makes your skin more likely to be dry.

 Furthermore, poor sleep quality can lead to hair loss or thinning hair, since hair follicles also go through a regenerative phase during sleep.
 Thus, it is important to prioritize sleep to maintain healthy skin and hair.

 The bottom line is that you should take your “beauty rest” seriously.
 Aim for 7-8 hours of quality sleep each night, and try to avoid sleeping with your face shoved into your pillow, since this can cause facial lines and wrinkles.

 Eating a Poor Diet

-What you put in your body has a big impact on the health of your skin.
+What you put in your body has a big impact on the health of your skin, as well as your overall well-being.
+In addition to causing weight gain, mood swings, and joint pain, a diet filled with processed foods and refined sugar can also accelerate the aging process of your skin.
 There are certain key vitamins and minerals needed for healthy skin, and food is a major source of these nutrients.